marcelohcortez/emi-calculator/README.md

 R = Interest rate per month

-The project also includes a field for 'processing fees' that will calculate the value of the fee using the total loan amount (total loan - down payment)
+Simple project that makes use of React components and hooks

 ## How to run the project:
 - Clone the repository